sandialabs/quest_planning/README.md

 - [pvlib](<https://github.com/pvlib/pvlib-python>): python-based package that includes a set of functions and classes used for simulating the performance of PV systems (developed by Sandia National Laboratories)

-- [**Wind Integration National Dataset (WIND) Toolkit**](<https://www.nrel.gov/grid/wind-toolkit.html>): provides computer model-based meteorological conditions and calculated turboine power for the continental U.S. (developed by the National Renewable Energy Laboratory)
+- [**Wind Integration National Dataset (WIND) Toolkit**](<https://www.nrel.gov/grid/wind-toolkit.html>): provides computer model-based meteorological conditions and calculated turbine power for the continental U.S. (developed by the National Renewable Energy Laboratory)

 #### Generator Performance Data